JustroX/engg150-server/README.md

 Since this server is built for demo purposes, there are some limitations outlined below:

 - Request validation is skipped.
 So, please follow this documentation properly as invalid requests will lead to undefined behaviour.
-- Only the `Users` and the `Auth` endpoints are authentication-gated. `Offer` and `Transaction` endpoints are left to make it easier to interact with the system during the demo.
+- Only the `Users` and the `Auth` endpoints are authentication-gated. `Offer` and `Transaction` endpoints are left ungated to make it easier to interact with the system during the demo.
 - The `Offer`'s `seller_id` and `buyer_id` need not be registered in the `User` collection.
 You can send random strings during the demo.

 ## Users